stanfordnlp/dspy/README.md

 6. **[DSPy Assertions](docs/guides/assertions.ipynb)**

-### C) Examples:
+### C) Examples

-These are self-contained programs that illustrate how to build programs with DSPy.
+The DSPy team believes complexity has to be justified.
+We take this seriously: we never release a complex tutorial (above) or example (below) _unless we can demonstrate empirically that this complexity has generally led to improved quality or cost._ This kind of rule is rarely enforced by other frameworks or docs, but you can count on it in DSPy examples.

+There's a bunch of examples in the `examples/` directory and in the top-level directory.
+We welcome contributions!

-You can find many individual **examples** inside _and outside!_ the `examples/` folder and a bunch others tweeted by [@lateinteraction](https://twitter.com/lateinteraction) on Twitter/X.
+You can find other examples tweeted by [@lateinteraction](https://twitter.com/lateinteraction) on Twitter/X.

 ## 3) Syntax: You're in charge of the workflow—it's free-form Python code!